-- 7.2 However, this trend has now begun to reverse, with a 12.2% reduction in the number of people in Moray who are unemployed and claiming out of work benefits between 2021 and 2022.
+7.2 However, this trend has now begun to reverse, with a 12.2% reduction in the number of people in Moray who are unemployed and claiming out of work benefits between 2021 and 2022.
 At a national level, this rate has reduced by 10.1%, highlighting that Moray is performing favourably compared to Scotland as a whole.
 The launch of the Moray Pathways employability service, alongside the Moray Employer Recruitment Incentive (MERI) and Kickstart schemes have proven effective in supporting local people back into work.
-However, it is important to note that there is a disparity across age groups, with a 28.7% reduction in the number of Under 25s claiming unemployment benefits, compared to just an 8.7% reduction in claimants among the 25 and over age group. - 7.3 The pandemic has also affected the availability of skills development opportunities.
+However, it is important to note that there is a disparity across age groups, with a 28.7% reduction in the number of Under 25s claiming unemployment

+- benefits, compared to just an 8.7% reduction in claimants among the 25 and over age group. - 7.3 The pandemic has also affected the availability of skills development opportunities.
 There has been a reduction in the number of apprenticeships available across all sectors, as recorded by Skills Development Scotland.
 Although there has been a year on year increase in the availability of Modern Apprenticeships, with 366 starts in the most recent financial year, up from 341 in 2020/21.
-However, this is still significantly down on the 427 starts in 2018/19. - 7.4 Unfortunately, the data for Graduate Apprenticeships and Foundation Apprenticeships is not yet published for 2021/22, so there has been no change to this data at this time. - 7.5 An Apprenticeship Strategy for Moray is currently being drafted for review by Moray Economic Partnership on 7 September 2021 before it is proposed that this is presented for approval at the Community Planning Partnership Board meeting on 21 September 2022.
-The strategy will be submitted to the next meeting of this committee on 15 November 2022 for information following approval by the community planning partners.
-The strategy will seek to support significant growth in the availability of apprenticeships across Moray, aligned both to the needs of local industry and aspirations of the labour market.
+However, this is still significantly down on the 427 starts in 2018/19. - 7.4 Unfortunately, the data for Graduate Apprenticeships and Foundation Apprenticeships is not yet published for 2021/22, so there has been no change to this data at this time. - 7.5 An Apprenticeship Strategy for Moray is currently being drafted on behalf of the Community Planning Partnership, for presentation at its meeting on 21 September 2022.
+This will seek to support significant growth in the availability of apprenticeships across Moray, aligned both to the needs of local industry and aspirations of the labour market.